pitayapj/pitayapj.github.io/docs/serverless/app-in-iamic/index.md

 ![AWSDiagram](iamic-app-design.png)
 There will be 2 major parts.
 One is our application backend and frontend reside in a centralized AWS account.

 Other will be process to turn on/off resources in registered satellite accounts.
 Which will be different for each, it could be a lambda function calling AWS API to turn on/off resources.
-Or in my case, since I created our resources with CDK, my process compose of a lambda function, a pipeline that will be trigger by that lambda function and spin up a Codebuild Instance and run command base on input receive from centralized account.(1)
+Or in my case, since I created our resources with CDK, my process compose of a lambda function, a pipeline that will be trigger by that lambda function and spin up a Codebuild Instance and run command base on input receive from centralized account.
-{ .annotate }

-1. And if setting up turn on/off process is the same for every satellite accounts.
-You can create Service Catalog, share with the whole Organization for simplicity.

 The system will only have 2 extremely simple functions, list all infrastructures along with its status and changing status of one specific infrastructure environment.

-Of course my lazy ass will try to avoid backend code as much as possible.
-So I will be using [AWS Pre-config Authentication App](https://console.aws.amazon.com/lambda/home?region=us-east-1#/create/app?applicationId=arn:aws:serverlessrepo:us-east-1:520945424137:applications/cloudfront-authorization-at-edge).
+So I will be using [AWS Pre-config Authentication App](https://console.aws.amazon.com/lambda/home?region=us-east-1#/create/app?applicationId=arn:aws:serverlessrepo:us-east-1:520945424137:applications/cloudfront-authorization-at-edge) to do the authentication process.

-The Pre-config app will create cloudfront distribution, user pool and lambda function that handles authentication process for us.
-(1) In addition, we will also need a few more components to handle various task in our system.
-I explain each component and its purpose below.
-But I won't go into detail how to set it up.
+The Pre-config app will only create lambda functions that handles authentication process for us.
+We need to create our own Cloudfront and Cognito User pool
-{ .annotate }

-1. Change to your prefer region before creating the app.
-Default is us-east-1.

 <h4> Additional components for our system: </h4>
 `IAM-IC`